 To learn more about the Art Institute's programs and resources for visitors who are deaf or hard of hearing and guests who are blind or have low vision, please visit the museum's Accessibility page.

-Museum Education offers multiple opportunities for students or adults to become involved with Lifelong Learning at the Art Institute of Chicago.
+Learning and Public Engagement offers multiple opportunities for students or adults to become involved with Lifelong Learning at the Art Institute of Chicago.
 One way to do this is to volunteer.
 Read more about these and other volunteer opportunities.